ddc-java-17/teamle-Tarlet1/docs/index.md

   * time stamp of last guess sent in a game if game was not completed before app was closed, so the game can be continued
   * list of professional sports teams, broken up into leagues

-For example, this starter app already includes the necessary data model elements and data-access code to store & retrieve the following

-* User
-    * Display name
-    * OAuth2.0 identifier
-    * Timestamp of first login to the app

 ## Device/external services
 {: menu="Services" }